 What is RAM?

 RAM is a physical random access memory that stores all your data, files, and open applications.
 The more RAM you have, the better your system will run smoothly.
 Usually, 4GB or 8GB RAM is ideal for users who are not gamers or use their systems for simple work tasks.
-However, if you are a gamer or use video editing software, you may need 16GB RAM or more to operate things more smoothly.
+However, if you are a gamer or use video editing software like After Effects or its alternatives, you may need 16GB RAM or more to operate things more smoothly.